|MP 8.02.04||Lipid Apheresis|

-- Kavey RE, Allada V, Daniels SR et al. Cardiovascular risk reduction in high-risk pediatric patients: a scientific statement from the American Heart Association Expert Panel on Population and Prevention Science; the Councils on Cardiovascular Disease in the Young, Epidemiology and Prevention, Nutrition, Physical Activity and Metabolism, High Blood Pressure Research, Cardiovascular Nursing, and the Kidney in Heart Disease; and the Interdisciplinary Working Group on Quality of Care and Outcomes Research: endorsed by the American Academy of Pediatrics.
-Circulation 2006; 114(24):2710-38.
+- Kavey RE, Allada V, Daniels SR, et al. Cardiovascular risk reduction in high-risk pediatric patients: a scientific statement from the American Heart Association Expert Panel on Population and Prevention Science; the Councils on Cardiovascular Disease in the Young, Epidemiology and Prevention, Nutrition, Physical Activity and Metabolism, High Blood Pressure Research, Cardiovascular Nursing, and the Kidney in Heart Disease; and the Interdisciplinary Working Group on Quality of Care and Outcomes Research: endorsed by the American Academy of Pediatrics.
+Circulation.
+Dec 12 2006;114(24):2710-2738.
+PMID 17130340

 - Medical Advisory Secretariat.
 Low density lipoprotein apheresis: an evidence-based analysis.
-Ontario Health Technology Assessment Series 2007; 7(5).
+Ontario Health Technology Assessment Series.
+2007;7(5).
+PMID

 |CPT||36516||Therapeutic apheresis; with extracorporeal selective adsorption or selective filtration and plasma reinfusion|

 |0342T||Therapeutic apheresis with selective HDL delipidation and plasma reinfusion|